lbcai/flower-knight/README.md

   <img src="GithubImages/04_10_21_mockup.png?raw=true" alt="Visual design goal for the project.">
 </p>

-Here is an animation showcasing the element layering required to achieve the above effect:
+Here is an animation showcasing the element layering required to achieve the above effect (0th layer not included in animation):
+* 0th layer: Foreground decorations (only for the "ground" layer, or the lowest y value platforms in the map)
-* 1st layer: Actual grass/dirt platform
+* 1st layer: Actual grass/dirt platform (tiled)
 * 2nd layer: Waving grass/bushes that will move when player moves over them and produce flying particles
 * 3rd layer: Player, enemies, interactables (will require shaders)
 * 4th layer: Background grass that the player actually stands on